TheOldPresbyope/moOdeCDPlay/README.md

 ## Installation

-The Version 0 code is contained in two simple scripts, a udev ruleset, and a systemd service file.
+The Version 0 code is contained in two simple scripts, two corresponding systemd services files, and a udev ruleset.